 - Opportunity to apply to the Renée Crown University Honors Program.

 - Priority consideration to join the A&S Dean’s Team.

 - Special networking events and interaction with visiting scholars and lecturers.

 The emotional rewards of being a Leadership Scholar are just as important to the students as the financial and academic opportunities.
-Smith, the pre-med track biology major, says, “The monetary scholarship, acceptance into the Renée Crown Honors Program, research stipend, and mentoring was a package I couldn’t pass up.
+Smith, the pre-med track biology major, says, “The monetary scholarship, opportunity to apply to the Renée Crown University Honors Program, research stipend, and mentoring was a package I couldn’t pass up.
 But Leadership is more than just financial support—it gives confidence, responsibility, motivation and the chance to achieve greatness.”